romgrk/barbar.nvim/README.md

 " Enable/disable animations
 let bufferline.animation = v:true

+" Enable/disable auto-hiding the tab bar when there is a single buffer let bufferline.auto_hide = v:false

 " Enable/disable icons
 " if set to 'numbers', will show buffer index in the tabline " if set to 'both', will show buffer index and icons in the tabline